-The idea of ‘Metered Network’ is to limit the usage of the 3G/4G network from your Windows 10 laptop.
-If you have a mobile data package and using it on your Windows 10 laptop, then these settings become sensible and handy to reduce the usage and cost.
+The idea of ‘Metered Network’ is to limit the usage of the 3G/4G/5G network on your Windows 10 laptop.
+If you have a mobile data package and using it on a computer, then these settings become sensible and handy to reduce the data usage and cost.
 But, what is the point in using it on normal Wi-Fi or cable network?

-For some reasons, if the Metered Network enabled by the user accidentally or purposely, follow the below steps to disable it (if you are not using mobile data SIM-based internet)
+For some reason, if the Metered Network is enabled by the user accidentally or purposely, follow the below steps to disable it (if you are not using mobile data SIM-based internet)

 The Warning and Status